ncbi/cxx-toolkit/pages/ch_app.md

     ./netcache_client_sample2  NC_test
     ./netcache_client_sample3  NC_test

-**Q:Is there a way to build in some redundancy, e.g. so that if an individual server/host goes down, we don't lose data?**
+**Q: Is there a way to build in some redundancy, e.g. so that if an individual server/host goes down, we don't lose data?**

 A:Yes, you can mirror NC servers, master-master style, including between BETH and COLO sites.
 Many NC users use mirrored instances nowadays, including PubMed.

-**Q:Is there a limit to the size of the data blobs that can be stored?**
+**Q: Is there a limit to the size of the data blobs that can be stored?**

 A:Theoretical limit is high enough to say that there is no limit; in practice, limits are imposed by hardware.
 I have seen 400MB blobs there being written and [read without an incident a thousand times a day](https://intranet.ncbi.nlm.nih.gov/projects/applog/browser/?src=applog&mintime=08:05:00&maxtime=16:09:59&mindate=yesterday&maxdate=yesterday&nobots=0&nointernal=0&random=0&warning=1&sessions=0&fmt=split&retmax=50&run=1&term=app%3Dnetcached%20AND%20blob_size%3E300000000#noBots=0&noApp=0&noInternal=0&warning=0&notes=0&metric=).
 We can do experiments to see how your load will be handled.
 As a general rule, you should ask <span class="oem_span">nypk4jvylGujip5ust5upo5nv/</span> for guidance when changing your NC usage.

-**Q:How is the expiration of BLOBs handled by NetCache?
+**Q: How is the expiration of BLOBs handled by NetCache?
 My thinking is coming from two directions.
 First, I wouldn’t want BLOBs deleted out from under me, but also, if the expiration is too long, I don’t want to be littering the NetCache.
 That is: do I need to work hard to remove all of my BLOBs or can I just trust the automatic clean-up?**

 A:You can specify a "time-to-live" when you create a blob.
 If you don't specify a value, you can find the service's default value by calling ***GetBlobInfo()***.
 See the [basic ideas](#ch_app.The_basic_ideas) section for more details.